 The CCWG was particularly confident that mechanism B would meet all of the above criteria.

-In addition to options A and B about, the CCWG welcomes community input on mechanism C, under which an ICANN Foundation is established.
+In addition to options A and B above, the CCWG welcomes community input on mechanism C, under which an ICANN Foundation is established.
 Mechanism C involves creation of a new charitable structure separate from ICANN which would be responsible for solicitation and evaluation of proposals, and the disbursement of the funds.

 Preliminary CCWG Recommendation #1: The CCWG recommends that either mechanism A (A new ICANN Proceeds Allocation Department is created as part of ICANN Org dedicated to grant solicitation, implementation and evaluation) or mechanism B (A new ICANN Proceeds Allocation Department is created as part of ICANN Org which would work in collaboration with an existing charitable organization(s)) is designed and implemented to allow for the disbursement of new gTLD Auction Proceeds.
+In addition to options A and B above, the CCWG welcomes community input on mechanism C, under which an ICANN Foundation is established.
+Mechanism C involves creation of a new charitable structure separate from ICANN which would be responsible for solicitation and evaluation of proposals, and the disbursement of the funds.

 Based on the input received in response to the public comment period on this report and further deliberations by the CCWG taking into account these public comments, the CCWG may make changes to this recommendation in the Final Report.
 For example, the CCWG may be a in a position to further narrow down its recommendation and identify a single preferred mechanism.
 Alternately, if after reviewing and deliberating on input received through public comment, the CCWG does not reach agreement on a single preferred mechanism it could recommend multiple options to the ICANN Board for further consideration.
 The ICANN Board will make a final decision on the path forward leveraging the CCWG’s recommendations and work.

 Implementation guidance in relation to charter question #1: The input provided in response to this charter question is expected to help inform the implementation of the mechanism that is ultimately selected.